 Overall a very adventurous experience not to mention the unforgettable views of the Kinnaur-Garhwal mountains.

-Our fixed departures for 2021 is scheduled for June 2021.
+Our fixed departures for 2023 is scheduled for June, August and September month.
 We can arrange a customized trek if our fixed departure does not match your schedule.

 |Region||Baspa valley of Kinnaur and Garhwal Himalayas of Uttarakhand|

 |Apex Altitude||Borasu pass (5450 m)|

 |Best Time||May to September|

 |Activity||Camping, walking, hiking, climbing, glacier crossing, boulders and scree slope crossing|

 Borasu pass trek price starts from 25,000 INR.
 The final cost estimation is based on the number of factors like the group size, pick-up place (Chandigarh/Shimla), and add-ons needed (backpack offloading, accommodation before and after the trek & drop off place (Sankri/Naitwar/Uttarkashi).
 Drop an email to avail large groups and early bird offers.